-The Doxle is a breed that is a cross between the Dachshund and the Beagle.
-They are wonderful dogs with a very sweet disposition and even sweeter looks with a long body in proportion to their legs.
-This is the very cute looks they have got from their dachshund parent.
-Their muzzle and tail are long while their eyes are large and round, and the ears are floppy.
-In a nutshell, if you are looking for a dog that is very loyal, adaptable and sweet, doxle is the right choice for you.
+The Doxle, a cross between the Dachshund and the Beagle, has a sweet, adorable disposition similar to its parents.
+They have a long body in proportion to their legs, a long muzzle, large round eyes, floppy ears, and a slightly curved tail.
+In a nutshell, if you are looking for a dog that is very loyal, adaptable, and sweet, doxle is the right choice for you.

 |Also known as||Beaschund, Doxie, Beagle Dachshund Mix|